stanford-cs248/Cardinal3D/docs/pathtracer/bounding_volume_hierarchy.md

 ## Step 1: BVH Construction

-Your job is to construct a `BVH` using the [Surface Area Heuristic](https://gfxcourses.stanford.edu/cs248a/winter23/lecture/accelstructure/slide_47) discussed in class.
+Your job is to construct a `BVH` using the [Surface Area Heuristic](https://gfxcourses.stanford.edu/cs248a/winter23/lecture/accelstructure/slide_47) (SAH) discussed in class.
 Tree construction will occur when an instance of the BVH object is constructed.
+Please refer to the in-code comments for a more detailed description of how to construct your BVH using the SAH.

 ## Step 2: Ray-BVH Intersection

 Implement the ray-BVH intersection routine `Trace BVH<Primitive>::hit(const Ray& ray)`.
 You may wish to consider the node visit order optimizations we discussed in class.
 Once complete, your renderer should be able to render all of the test scenes in a reasonable amount of time.
-Please refer to the in-code comments for a more detailed description of how to construct your BVH.

 ## Visualization